OutSystems/cloud-connector/README.md

 ## 1. <a name="overview"></a> Overview <small><sup>[Top ▲](#table-of-contents)</sup></small>

-The OutSystems Cloud Connector (`outsystemscc`) lets you connect the apps running in your OutSystems [Project Neo](https://www.outsystems.com/platform/project-neo/) organization to private data and private services  ("endpoints") that aren't accessible by the internet. `outsystemscc` is an open-source project written in Go.
+Using the OutSystems Cloud Connector (`outsystemscc`) you can connect the apps running in your OutSystems [Project Neo](https://www.outsystems.com/platform/project-neo/) organization to private data and private services ("endpoints") that aren't accessible by the internet. `outsystemscc` is an open-source project written in Go.

 You run `outsystemscc` on a system in your private network—an on-premises network, a private cloud, or the public cloud—to establish a secure tunnel between your endpoints and the Secure Gateway.
 Your apps can then access the endpoints through the Secure Gateway, the server component you activate for each stage of your Project Neo organization [using the Portal](https://www.outsystems.com/goto/secure-gateways).
 Common use cases include accessing data through a private REST API service and making requests to internal services (SMTP, SMB, NFS,..)

 `outsystemscc` creates a fast TCP/UDP tunnel, with transport over HTTP via WebSockets, secured via SSH.
 The connection is established to either the built-in domain for the stage (for example `<customername>.outsystems.app`) or a custom domain configured for the stage (for example `example.com`).
 In both cases, the connection is over TLS and always encrypted with a valid X.509 certificate.

-The following diagram shows an example Project Neo customer setup for a Secure Gateway active on two stages.
+The following diagram is an example of a Project Neo customer setup for a Secure Gateway active on two stages.

 ![Secure gateways diagram](images/secure-gateways-diag.png "Secure gateways diagram")

-You see how to create a tunnel to the endpoints as in the example private customer on-premises data center in the [Usage](#usage) section.
+You see how to create a tunnel to the endpoints as in this diagram in the [Usage](#usage) section.

 ## 2. <a name="install"></a> Install <small><sup>[Top ▲](#table-of-contents)</sup></small>

 To install, use either the binary or Docker option.
-If your system supports it, there are several advantages of running `outsystemscc` as a Docker image as opposed to a binary.
+There are several advantages of running `outsystemscc` as a Docker image as opposed to a binary, if your system supports it:

 * You always run the latest release.
 You don't need to reinstall each new release.
-* It can run on Windows or any system that supports Docker.
+* `outsystemscc` can run on Windows or any system that supports Docker.
-* Without additional configuration it starts with the Docker daemon on system boot.
+* Without additional configuration `outsystemscc` starts with the Docker daemon on system boot.
 * For advanced use cases, you can use Kubernetes for orchestration.

 After install, ensure you configure the firewall for the private network(s) correctly.
-Find guidance in the [Firewall setup](#firewall-setup) section.
+For more information, see [Firewall setup](#firewall-setup) section.

 ### <a name="binary"></a> Binary

 Download the latest release from the [releases page](https://github.com/OutSystems/cloud-connector/releases/latest).
 There are precompiled binaries available for Linux on i386 (32-bit), amd64 (64-bit), and arm64 (64-bit).
-You can run the binary on a Windows version that supports [WSL2](https://docs.microsoft.com/en-us/windows/wsl/).
+You can run the binary on any Windows version that supports [WSL2](https://docs.microsoft.com/en-us/windows/wsl/).

 To install, unzip/untar the package and then copy the binary to the desired location.
 For example: